levackt/learn-web3-dapp/markdown/secret/GET_BALANCE.md

 **What happened in the code above?**

-- We check the balance by querying the bank module and accessing the `amount` property of the `balance object returned`.
+- We check the balance by querying the bank module and accessing the `amount` property of the `balance` object returned.
 The `balance` here is an optional <Coin> in the QueryBalanceResponse TypeScript definition.

 {% hint style="tip" %}
 The amount returned by is denominated in **μSCRT**, so to convert it to **SCRT** you'll need to divide it by 10\*\*6